rajkumardusad/IP-Tracer/README.md

 # What is IP-Tracer ?

-IP-Tracer is use to track ip address.
-IP-Tracer is developed for linux and android terminal like Termux and GNURoot Debian. you can retrieve any ip address information using IP-Tracer.
-IP-Tracer use ip-api to track ip address.
+IP-Tracer is an application that tracks ip addresses using ip-api.
+IP-Tracer is developed for linux and android terminals like Termux and GNURoot Debian.
+Use IP-Tracer to retrieve information from any ip address.

 <br>
 <p align="center">